 Get a Quality Treadmill at a Budget Price with My (Detailed!)
 Cheap Running Machine Guide

-With so much competition between treadmill makers, you can now find some very good models at a budget price.
+With so much competition between treadmill makers, you can now find some very cheap treadmills with solid build and added extras.
 You need to know what to look for (in terms of features) and where to look to get the best prices.
 It is possible to get an excellent home running machine with computer display that folds up between uses for around £150.
 If you budget just a little more (£200 to £250) then you can get some very high quality products.

 You’ll find my thoughts on second-hand treadmills in more detail down the page.
 The summary is that this is (very) hit and miss – and that your savings are often not worth the lack of warranty.
 If you buy from a reputable dealer (like amazon.co.uk), you will find huge discounts… and get the peace of mind that you can simply send it back!

 The table below shows the running machines in the cheaper category which are the best-sellers over the past year.
 Below this you can find more detail on each of these, and some ideas on what to look for in a cheap treadmill to make sure you get the maximum benefits for a smaller price tag.

 Table – Best Cheap Treadmills / Running Machines

 It is easy to see why this one is a best-seller.
 The spec includes incline, speakers, a quality console even an iPad holder.
 With speeds up to 10km, this model is suitable for all levels from beginner to regular runner.
 Make sure you check the gallery!

 |Check Price!
 Read Review|

 This model is self-powered.
 For a basic walking machine, without the bells and whistles, it is a very popular choice.
 Most buyers these days want a motor (and extras).
 If that is you, read on!